Lokf ransomware removal instructions

-It is recommended not to read suspicious and irrelevant emails.
-Any attachments (and links) found in suspect mail must never be opened - as that is the source of a potential infection.
-Only official and verified download channels should be used.
-Software is to be activated and updated using tools/functions provided by genuine developers; "cracking" tools and third party updaters are considered to be a threat to system health.
-It is strongly advised to have a dependable anti-virus/anti-spyware suite installed and kept updated.
+Do not read suspicious or irrelevant emails.
+Any attachments or links found in suspicious mail should never be opened, since this is the source of a potential infection.
+Use only official and verified download channels.
+Software should be activated and updated using tools/functions provided by genuine developers.
+"Cracking" tools and third party updaters are a threat to system health.
+Have a reputable anti-virus/anti-spyware suite installed and kept updated.
 These programs should be used for regular system scans and removal of detected threats/issues.
 If your computer is already infected with Lokf, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Lokf ransomware's text file ("_readme.txt"):
+Text presented in Lokf ransomware text file ("_readme.txt"):

 Don't worry, you can return all your files!

 All your files like photos, databases, documents and other important are encrypted with strongest encryption and unique key.